ArturoDeza/Piranhas/README.md

 deg_per_pixel = 2*math.degrees(math.atan(cm_per_pixel/2/view_dist))
 ```

-In the @param_init() class, we define the `deg_per_pixel` which indicates a rate of how many degrees a human observer is seeing per pixel.
-Conversely, pixel_per_degree would be the opposite rate and seems a bit easier to intepret since we are using values above 0.
+In the` @param_init()` class, we define the `deg_per_pixel` which indicates a rate of how many degrees a human observer is seeing per pixel.
+Conversely, `pixel_per_degree` would be the opposite rate and seems a bit easier to intepret since we are using values above 0.
 Example:
-In our study (Deza & Eckstein, 2016) the deg_per_pixel is 0.022 for our EyeTracking Experiments, but the deg_per_pixel conversion scale in
+In our study (Deza & Eckstein, 2016) the deg_per_pixel is 0.022 for our EyeTracking Experiments, but the `deg_per_pixel` conversion scale in
 our peripheral architecture is 0.042 (twice the size, and computed with the values scenes in the example above).

 Increasing the `deg_per_pixel` rate in a simulation has its advantages, mainly the fact that we can now downsample or resize our image input image,
 to preserve the input information in the degrees space.
-It is easy to see that if an image is viewd at `X_deg` by `Y_deg` degrees of visual angle, then
+It is easy to see that if an image is viewed at `X_deg` by `Y_deg` degrees of visual angle, then

 	X_deg = x_pixels * deg_per_pixel (on a monitor) and Y_deg = y_pixels * deg_per_pixel (on a monitor)